Helm Chart Values (HCVs)

 global:

-# Increase scrape interval to enable quicker dashboard updates
+# Scrape interval to enable quicker dashboard updates (Prometheus default is 1m)

 # Configuration for grafana defaults